anywhichway/dot-async-data/README.md

 customer.contacts[({firstName,lastName,phone}) => { return {firstName,lastName,phone} }]();
 ```

-will extract the listed properties from this data:
+will load the referecned objects and extract the destructured properties from this data:

 ```javascript
 {